Cuba Fast Facts

 1999 - President Clinton eases travel restrictions to Cuba.

-November 1999 - Five-year-old Elian Gonzalez is found in the water between Cuba and Florida, the only survivor of a group attempting to reach the US by boat.
-A long custody battle between Gonzalez' father in Cuba and relatives in Florida strains relations between Cuba and the US The standoff ends with US federal agents forcibly removing the boy from his great-uncle's home.
+November 1999 - Five-year-old Elian Gonzalez is found in the water between Cuba and Florida, the only survivor of a group attempting to reach the United States by boat.
+A long custody battle between Gonzalez' father in Cuba and relatives in Florida strains relations between Cuba and the United States.
+The standoff ends with US federal agents forcibly removing the boy from his great-uncle's home.
 Gonzalez and his father return to Cuba in June 2000.

 June 9, 2001- The five Cuban agents are convicted of spying against the United States.
 Additionally, Gerardo Hernandez is convicted of contributing to the deaths of four members of the anti-Castro group Brothers to the Rescue, shot down by Cuban fighter jets in 1996.